I want to start a business but I am broke. Should I do it?

 Wantrepreneurs never take action.
 They are dreamers without results.

 I want better for you.

 Before you do anything, keep your day job.
 This is crucial.
 There is nothing worse than starting a business because you are desperate.
 If you have a job, stick with it for a while.
 If you don’t have a job, get one.
 Get to if you need to.
-When you are broke you do desperate things it won’t help you succeed as an entrepreneur.
-You need a cool head, so you can make the right decisions.
+When you are broke, you do desperate things it won’t help you succeed as an entrepreneur.
+You need a cool head so that you can make the right decisions.

 If you have a job and you can start your business on the side, you put less pressure on yourself.
 But, know who you are.
 Some people need the added pressure.
 If you are that person, it might help you to start a business without the safety of a job.
 Just be honest with yourself and understand the risks involved.